cyclic-software/docs/docs/troubleshooting/no-space-left-on-device.md

 ## Why does this happen?

 Cyclic builds and deploys apps using serverless technologies.
-AWS provides only 256MB of disk space for each lambda function.
+We have 512MB of space to use to install your `dependencies` and `devDependencies`, then build your code bundle.
+The bundle may not exceed 250MB as we need some space to bundle some Cyclic code as well.

-If your dependencies exceed 256 MB, while running the install step you will see a `No space left on device` error.
+If your space requirements exceed these amounts, while running the install step you will see a `No space left on device` error.